Dachigam National Park alias Dachigam Wildlife Sanctuary is located near to Srinagar in Jammu and Kashmir state, India.

 Dachigam National Park is part of the Zabarwan Range of Mountains, which is part of Western Himalayas.
 It is located at an altitude of 5500 feet to 14000 feet.
 Marsar lake is located deep inside the National park.
 This lake is the source of Dagwan river.

 This National Park is rich in flora and fauna.
-Meadows of Dachigam National Park is known for its brightly coloured flowers.
+Meadows of Dachigam National Park is known for its brightly colored flowers.
 The forests are heavily wooded.

 How Do I Go to Dachigam National Park?